Exploring the deep atmospheres of HD 209458b and WASP-43b using a non-gray general circulation model: Temperature convergence of the deep layers

-The temperature in the upper atmospheres of WASP-43b and HD~209458b exhibit a shaky pattern that is likely linked to the deeper parts of these atmospheres.
-The pattern starts to develop after roughly 1500 days for WASP-43b and roughly 400 days for the nominal HD~209458b simulation.
+The temperature in the isothermally initialized HD~209458b simulation does not evolve towards a hotter state in the deep layers.
+It is not possible to predict whether the final state of the temperature in the deep layers of these simulations will indeed be adiabatic.
+We can thus not confirm \citet{Sainsbury-Martinez2019Inflation} in that the deep layers of this simulation heat up towards such a state.
+Additionally, the temperature exhibits a shaky pattern that is likely linked to the deeper parts of the atmosphere.
 This pattern arises at the convergence pressure and could be explained by upward propagating gravity waves; a process that has also been postulated for the atmospheres of brown dwarfs \citep[e.g.,][]{Freytag2010Convection, Showman2013Dwarfs}.
 We therefore postulate that this pattern is linked to the strength of the dynamic processes in the deeper parts of the atmosphere.
 It remains an open question if this pattern disappears when convergence is reached or if it could be forced to a stably stratified temperature profile with the use of a convective adjustment scheme \citep[e.g.,][]{Deitrick2020GCM,Lee2021GCM}, which we do not use within this work.
 We plan to examine these gravity waves and the effect of a convective adjustment scheme in detail in an upcoming work.

 In the following, we investigate the effect of surface gravity and planetary rotation on the convergence behavior of the temperature in the deep atmosphere.
 Radiative timescales scale reciprocally with the surface gravity \citep[see e.g.,][]{Showman2020review}, leading to longer radiative timescales in HD~209458b at similar pressure levels compared to WASP-43b, even though both planets receive a similar amount of energy from their host star.
 The pressure level where the radiative heating and cooling becomes irrelevant is therefore different for both planets, where irradiation is penetrating into deeper pressure layers in the atmosphere of WASP-43b compared to HD~209458b.
 This will then influence the pressure level and temperature at which a deep adiabat could couple to the radiatively dominated part of the atmosphere \citep[according to the explanations of][]{Tremblin2017Inflation,Sainsbury-Martinez2019Inflation}.
 Hence, we think that a colder interior of WASP-43b in our simulations is a natural consequence of the assumption of the value of the surface gravity.